 Essentials conditions to be satisfied for obtaining relief

-- One party must have withdrawn from the society of other.
+- One party must have withdrawn from the society of others.

-- It is essential that withdrawal from the society must be without any reasonable excuse.
+- It is essential that withdrawal from society must be without any reasonable excuse.

-- The last essential is that aggrieved party must apply for the restitution of conjugal rights.
+- The last essential is that the aggrieved party must apply for the restitution of conjugal rights.

 When the above-mentioned conditions are fulfilled, the judge may pass a decree of restitution of conjugal rights to bring cohabitation between the separated couple.